Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Introduction

 Consequently, via complex interpolation, we immediately obtain an $L^p$ boundedness result for the Bochner--Riesz means associated to the sub-Laplacian $\opL$.

 \begin{cor} For all $p \in [1,\infty]$ and $\alpha > (4n-2)|1/2-1/p|$, the Bochner--Riesz means $(1-t\opL)^\alpha_+$ are bounded on $L^p(\Sphere)$ uniformly in $t \in [0,\infty)$. \end{cor}

-One reason of interest of the above results is that the critical index $(4n-1)/2$ in the statements of Theorems \ref{thm:mainMH} and \ref{thm:maincpt} is sharp, that is, the order of smoothness required on the function $F$ cannot be lowered.
+One reason of interest of the above results is that the critical index $(4n-1)/2$ in the statements of Theorems \ref{thm:mainMH} and \ref{thm:maincpt} is sharp, in the sense that it cannot be replaced by any smaller number.

 Indeed it would be relatively straightforward to derive from the general results of \cite{hebisch_functional_1995,cowling_spectral_2001,duong_plancherel-type_2002} a weaker version of Theorems \ref{thm:mainMH} and \ref{thm:maincpt}, where the $L^2$ Sobolev norm is replaced by an $L^\infty$ Sobolev norm and the critical index $(4n-1)/2$ is replaced by $(4n+2)/2$.
 Here the value $4n+2$ is the ``local dimension'' associated with the sub-Riemannian structure on $\Sphere$; more precisely, if $\dist$ is the sub-Riemannian (or Carnot--Carath\'eodory) distance function on $\Sphere$, then